 - 5. Attention should be drawn to the fact that a player's blocking action will not be legal if he/she does not simply intercept the ball coming from the opponent, but holds it (or lifts, pushes, carries, throws, accompanies it).
 In such cases the referee must punish this block as "catch" (this should not be exaggerated). - 6.
 Unfortunately, many referees do not understand and therefore do not put into practice correctly Rule 9.2.3.2.
 They do not understand in which specific cases we can speak of "at the first hit of a team".
 In four different cases, the team has a first hit (which counts as the first of the three touches of a team): - 6.1 Service reception hit - 6.2 Attack reception hit; not only spike but also all attacks (Rule 13.1.1). - 6.3 The hit of the ball coming from opponent's block. - 6.4 The hit of the ball coming from the team's own block. - 7.
 To encourage longer rallies and spectacular actions, only the obvious violations are to be whistled.
 Therefore, when a player is not in a very good position to play the ball, the first referee will be less severe in his/her judgment of ball handling faults.
 For example: - 7.1.
 The setter running to play the ball or forced to make a very quick action to reach the ball in order to set. - 7.2.
 The players are forced to run or make very quick actions to play a ball after it has rebounded from the block or from another player. - 7.3.
-The first team contact may be freely made except if the player catches or throws the ball. - 8.
-Rules for the 14U/15U/16U Volleyball Canada National Championships - 8.1.
-SERVE RECEIVE RULE: for Volleyball Canada 16U and younger competitions, receiving serve with an overhand motion using the fingers (volleying/setting the serve) is not permitted, regardless of the quality of the contact.
+The first team contact may be freely made except if the player catches or throws the ball.

+8. Rules for the 14U/15U/16U Volleyball Canada National Championships

+- 8.1.
+SERVE RECEIVE RULE: for Volleyball Canada 15U and younger competitions, receiving serve with an overhand motion using the fingers (volleying/setting the serve) is not permitted, regardless of the quality of the contact.
 The first referee will use the "double contact" signal to indicate this infraction. - 8.2.
-The regulation net height for the following Canadian championships will be: The net height for U14 competitions will be 2.15 m (girls) and 2.20 m (boys) The net height for U15/U16 competitions will be 2.20 m (girls) and 2.35 m (boys) The net height for U18 competitions will be 2.24 m (girls) and 2.43 m (boys)
+The regulation net height for the following Canadian championships will be: The net height for U14 competitions will be 2.15 m (girls) and 2.20 m (boys) The net height for U15 competitions for girls will be 2.20m The net height for U16 competitions for girls will be 2.24m The net height for U15/U16 competitions will be 2.35 m (boys) The net height for U18 competitions will be 2.24 m (girls) and 2.43 m (boys)